 After the war, Keller belonged to a smaller group that stayed in Europe to oversee the restitution of stolen art.
 According to the Monuments Men Foundation,

 During that time they played instrumental roles in rebuilding cultural life in the devastated countries of Europe by organizing temporary art exhibitions and musical concerts.

 Keller directed the return of 13 freight cars of stolen art discovered near the Austrian border.

 He left the service in 1946.
-For his extraordinary efforts in art recovery he received the United States Legion of Merit, the Member of the British Empire medal, the Crown of Italy Partisan Medal, the Medal of the Opera from Pisa, and the Order of St. John the Lateran from the Vatican.
+For his extraordinary efforts in art recovery he received the United States Legion of Merit.
+He also received the Member of the British Empire medal, the Crown of Italy Partisan Medal, the Medal of the Opera from Pisa, and the Order of St. John the Lateran from the Vatican.

-He returned Yale’s School of Fine Arts, where he spent 40 years teaching and painting more than 500 portraits.
-His works can be seen today in New Haven—in City Hall, in the headquarters of the Knights of Columbus, Fusco Corporation and in Sterling Memorial Library at Yale University.
+He then returned to Yale’s School of Fine Arts, where he spent 40 years teaching and painting more than 500 portraits.
+His works can be seen today throughout New Haven.
+They’re now in City Hall, Knights of Columbus headquarters, Fusco Corporation and in Sterling Memorial Library at Yale University.

 Deane Keller died April 12, 1992 in Hamden, Conn.